Orphanage: Nigeria

-In Nigeria, a rapid assessment of orphans and vulnerable children conducted in 2004 with UNICEF support revealed that there were about seven million orphans in 2003 and that 800,000 more orphans were added during that same year.
+In Nigeria, a rapid assessment of orphans and vulnerable children (conducted in 2004, with UNICEF support) revealed that there were about seven million orphans in 2003, and that 800,000 more orphans were added during that same year.
 Out of this total number, about 1.8 million are orphaned by HIV/AIDS.
 With the spread of HIV/AIDS, the number of orphans is expected to increase rapidly in the coming years to 8.2 million by 2010.

 South Africa

-Since 2000, South Africa does not license orphanages any more but they continue to be set up unregulated and potentially more harmful.
+Since 2000, South Africa no longer licenses orphanages.
+Nonetheless, they continue to be set-up unregulated, potentially doing more harm.
 Theoretically, the policy supports community-based family homes but this is not always the case.
 One example is the homes operated by Thokomala.